Devsbench/modern-sunflower-72abb/src/pages/index.md

     title: Scale Your Team in Europe.
 Get High Quality Code and Speed.
     image: images/5.jpg
     content: >
-      We have a focus.
-Focus on Golang Devs Recruitment.
-Contractors and FTE.
+      We focus on **Golang **devs recruitment and contracting.
-      Whoever you need.
 We are much cheaper and better than a standard agency.
 Why?
-Because we have a strong pipeline of golang talent and we know how to recruit them.
+Because we have a strong pipeline of golang talent and we know how to recruit them and retain.
     actions:
       - label: Get Started
         url: /docs